96boards/opencv-color-tracking-demo/README.md

 <img src=photos/SetupSideView.gif width=40% height=50% />
 <img src=photos/SetupTopViewV2.gif width=50% height=50%/>

-Also a small light is important to control the lighting.
+A small light turned out to be important to control the lighting.
 Initial prototype was just a shoebox spray painted white on the inside.
 A hole was cut in top for light and camera placement.

 # Demo usage flow
 There are a few steps to perform in order to get the demo set up for your physical environmnet.